Waste Knot Success Stories

 - Yard waste

-They also participate in Waste Oil Recovery to reduce hazardous waste sent to local landfills.
-The City buys recycled content paper products for their office operation and also purchases compost.
+They also participate in waste oil recovery to reduce hazardous waste sent to local landfills.
+The City buys recycled content paper products for their office operation and also purchases compost for landscaping.
 New employees are introduced to the recycling program and are reminded to continue recycling during their tenure with the City.